BIGJRA/BIGJRA.github.io/rejuv.md

     the first bridge down in an alcove at the bottom.

 2. James can be found by entering Spring of Purification from Sheridan Village.
-He’s on the right.
+He's on the right.

 3. Marissa can be found on Wispy Path in the upper right corner of where Espurr played with you.